saluumaa/book-store/README.md

 ## About the Project

-> This project is built with React, it helps organise and save your favorite books.
+> This project is built with React, and allows users to create a list of books, remove them, and track their reading progress.

 ## Built With